-All functions that interact with an operating system are not supported by microlib.
-For example, abort(), exit(), atexit(), clock(), assert(), time(), system() and getenv().
+Almost all functions that interact with an operating system are not supported by microlib.
+For example, abort(), exit(), atexit(), assert(), time(), system() and getenv().
+An exception is clock().
+A minimal implementation of clock() has been provided, which returns only -1, not the elapsed time.
+You may reimplement clock() (and clock_init(), which it needs), if required.